omniosorg/omniosorg.github.io/invoice.md

    });
 })();</script>

-You can also use tradtional banking transactions to send us your contributions by paying directly to our account here in Switzerland.

-IBAN CH22 0900 0000 6188 9767 7<br/>
-BIC POFICHBEXX<br/>
-Verein OmniOS Community Edition

-If you have questions regarding your subscription, or if you want to discuss other options to support our work, please feel free to contact <a href="mailto:patrons@omniosce.org">patrons@omniosce.org</a> at any time.
+If you have questions regarding our support offering, or if you want to discuss other options to support our work, please feel free to contact <a href="mailto:patrons@omniosce.org">patrons@omniosce.org</a> at any time.

-## How your payments are processed

-Our donation system is using <a href="https://stripe.com">stripe.com</a> as a payment provider.
-We do not keep ANY information local.
-Credit card numbers are NOT available to us at any point in the payment process.
-The integration of <a href="https://stripe.com">stripe.com</a> and all the user interactions are handled by our <a href="https://github.com/omniosorg/ooceapps">OOceApps</a> package.